About Project 21

 How we work

-In areas affected by insecurity in the central Sahel and Chad, the volatile context and dynamics of forced displacement are presenting major challenges to all humanitarian actors, including for data collection activities.
-Project 21 addresses gaps in protection data and analysis.
+In areas affected by insecurity, the volatile context and dynamics of forced displacement create major challenges for humanitarian actors, particularly in collecting reliable data.
+Project 21 was established to address these gaps in protection data and analysis.

 OUR PARTNERS